jovibor/HexCtrl/README.md

 1. Copy *HexCtrl.h* file into your project's folder.
 2. Copy *HexCtrl.lib* file into your project's folder, so that linker can see it.
 3. Put *HexCtrl.dll* file next to your *.exe* file.
-4. Add the following code where you suppose to use the control:
+4. Add the following line where you suppose to use the control:
 ```cpp
 #define HEXCTRL_SHARED_DLL //You can alternatively uncomment this line in HexCtrl.h.
 #include "HexCtrl.h"`